 3. Limit the Number of Product Recommendations

-The ideal number of cross selling offers on a page is three.
+The ideal number of cross-selling offers on a page is three.
 This gives just enough window in the checkout stage to increase the customer’s attention span and your conversion ratio.
-You’ll want to hand-pick your offers so that they include products that fit the customer without taking focus away from the products in their cart.
+You’ll want to hand-pick your offers so they include products that really fit the customer without taking focus away from the products in their cart.

 4. Focus on the Total Price at Checkout

 Most shoppers have a budget in mind even before they go to an online store.
-This becomes the basis of their buying decision, assured that their choice is the best balance between quality and their budget.
-Naturally, it will be difficult to convince buyers to purchase cross sell products that will push them way beyond what they expect to pay.
+The basis of their buying decision is when they are assured their choice is the best balance between quality and budget.
+Naturally, it will be difficult to convince buyers to purchase cross-sell products that will push them way beyond what they expect to pay.
 To get buyers to consider adding the products you recommend, you’ll need to base your recommendations on the total price at the checkout stage.

-When a shopper is anchored to a price range, you need to show small products so that they won’t be discouraged from completing the purchase.
-It’s better to make it easy for them to add low priced items to their cart instead of trying to convince them to pay more than what they originally wanted to spend.
-The reality is that even if customers do complete the purchase, chances are, the experience will not motivate them to become loyal customers.
+When a shopper is anchored to a price range, you need to show small products so they won’t be discouraged from completing the purchase.
+It’s better to make it easy for them to add low-priced items to their cart instead of trying to convince them to pay more than they originally wanted to spend.
+The reality is that even if customers do complete the purchase, the experience may not motivate them to become loyal customers.
 As a basis, try to keep your suggestions below 60% of what’s already in their cart.